-8 Remarkable Benefits of Lentils
+8 Possible Benefits of Lentils

 They're full of iron, other minerals, and fiber, and they're also great for weight loss because they're so filling.

-Lentils, or Lens culinaris in scientific terms, are a legume that has found a place in the culinary tradition of many different cultures.
+Have you heard about the possible benefits of lentils?
+Lentils are a legume that has found a place in the culinary tradition of many different cultures.
 This is partly due to how nutritious they are.

 They come in different varieties, but all contain a significant amount of vitamins, minerals, and carbohydrates.
-These help keep your energy levels up, among other things.
+These may help keep your energy levels up, among other things.

-First of all, adding lentils to your regular diet has remarkable benefits for your digestion.
+First of all, adding lentils to your regular diet may have remarkable benefits for your digestion.

-“Take a look at this too: Make These 5 Homemade Smoothies to Relieve Constipation”
+Take a look at this too: Make These 5 Homemade Smoothies to Relieve Constipation

-2. They help lower your blood glucose
+2. They may help lower your blood sugar levels

 Unlike simple carbohydrates, lentils are good at helping lower your blood sugar.

-3. They improve your cardiovascular health
+3. They may help improve your cardiovascular health

 This variety of legume doesn’t contain any cholesterol or harmful fat.
 Thus, this makes them great for your heart and arteries.